Phantom braneworld and the Hubble tension: Braneworld Cosmology

 \item The age of the universe \beq t(z) = \int_z^\infty \frac{dz'}{(1+z') H(z')} \, . \eeq Since $H_{\rm brane} < H_{\Lambda \rm CDM}$, the phantom brane has a larger age than $\Lambda$CDM.

 A larger age of the universe makes the presence of high-redshift objects such as galaxies and QSO's easier to account for in the phantom brane relative to $\Lambda$CDM\@.
-A version of the phantom brane model has been extensively used in $N$-body simulations to demonstrate the effect of the presence of a space-like large extra dimension on large-scale structure of the Universe \cite{Schmidt:2009sv,Bag:2018jle, Fiorini:2021dzs}.
+The recent study \citet{Vagnozzi:2021tjv} shows that, indeed, it is difficult to accommodate the ages of high-redshift galaxies and QSO's in the \lcdm~ model.
+Note that a version of the phantom brane model has been extensively used in $N$-body simulations to demonstrate the effect of the presence of a space-like large extra dimension on large-scale structure of the Universe \citep{Schmidt:2009sv,Bag:2018jle, Fiorini:2021dzs}.

 \end{itemize}